Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Simulation studies

-Table \ref{tab:sim_n200} shows that the posterior modal number of dimensions $p_m$ tended to underestimate the true number of dimensions, although it was contained within the 95\% credible interval in all settings of $\nu$.
-Inspection of the true latent positions empirical variance reveals that the variance across dimensions are similar but a relatively large decrease is seen in the 4th dimension.
-Using a higher dimension threshold parameter of $\epsilon_1=0.9$ resulted in $p_m=4$.
-The posterior modal number of clusters $G_m$ corresponded to the true generating number of clusters, except again in the case where $\nu=0.1$ due to insufficient shrinkage.
-The ARI values indicate very accurate and robust inference of cluster membership with all 95\% credible interval lower bound values $\ge 0.96$.
-The average PC values were $\ge 0.86$ but lower bounds of the 95\% credible intervals were only $\ge 0.71$.
-The PC values are calculated using only dimensions up to and including the posterior modal number of dimensions; in cases where $p_m < p^*$, the higher dimensions are not included in the comparison resulting in lower PC values.
-Additional visualization of the posterior distributions on the number of dimensions, clusters, variances, shrinkage strengths, and $\alpha$ are available in Appendix \ref{app:simstudies}.
+Figure \ref{fig:result_n200_d4_cluster_bar} shows that the posterior modal number of clusters is correctly inferred with $G_m = 7$ and Figure \ref{fig:result_n200_d4_dim_bar} suggests the modal effective number of dimensions is also correctly inferred with $\hat{p}_m=3$.

-Compared to the small networks scenario, intuitively, the credible intervals tend to be narrower when $n=200$.
-The LSPCM again struggled to eliminate unnecessary components when the mixing prior was not sparse enough i.e., when $\nu = 0.1$.
-However, unlike the small networks scenario, here the sparse prior when $\nu = 0.00001$ did not cause the components to collapse into a reduced number of large clusters, indicating robust inference under the larger size network scenario.
+The ARI values indicate very accurate and robust inference of cluster membership with mean value of 0.941 (sd=0.024).
+The average PC value was 0.994 (sd=0.002).
+The PC values are calculated using only dimensions up to and including the modal effective number of dimensions; in cases where $\hat{p}_m < p^*$, the higher dimensions are not included in the comparison resulting in lower PC values.
+Additional visualisation of the posterior distributions of the variances, shrinkage strengths, and the parameter $\alpha$ for this setting are available in Appendix \ref{app:simstudies}.
+In scenarios with larger $p^*$, underestimation of the true number of dimensions often occurred as empirically with only $n=200$ and $G^*=7$ the relative variance in later dimensions was intuitively small.

-Upon fitting the 25 LPCMs from all combinations of $p = \{1, \ldots, 5\}$ and $G = \{5, \ldots, 10\}$ to the 10 simulated networks, the BIC suggested 3 dimensions and 7 clusters $90\%$ of the time.
-The average time for the completion of one MCMC chain for the LSPCM was 230 minutes.
-However, fitting the LPCM for multiple combinations of $p$ and $G$ incurred a considerably larger computational cost.
-In fact, solely for the correct pair $p = 4$ and $G = 7$ it took 200 minutes to run the MCMC via \texttt{latentnet} for the same number of iterations, and again no uncertainty quantification is provided.
+Upon fitting the LPCM with 3 dimensions and 7 clusters the average ARI and PC values between the LPCM's posterior modal cluster labels and the true labels were $0.84 \,(0.09)$ and $0.98 \,(0.01)$, respectively (standard deviation in brackets).
+The average time for the completion of one MCMC chain for the LSPCM was 149 minutes.
+However, fitting the LPCM for multiple combinations of $p$ and $G$ would incur a considerably larger computational cost.
+In fact, solely for $p = 3$ and $G = 7$ it took 142 minutes to run the MCMC via \texttt{latentnet} for the same number of iterations, and again no uncertainty quantification is provided.